 Lumina believes it is time to fundamentally rethink our national approach to student financing.
-Only through substantive redesign can we assure that tuition and financial aid resources are used to support the success of the much larger number of students needed to reach Goal 2025.
+Only through substantive redesign can we assure that tuition and financial aid resources are used to support the success of the much larger number of students needed to reach the nation's attainment goals.
 This launch of the comprehensive policy papers is an early step in that redesign effort.

 In 2013, Lumina Foundation developed and released a set of design principles to guide the Foundation’s work in this area.
 The principles were unveiled in a Huffington Post blog authored by Jamie Merisotis.